 The stone look for this season is Ceppo di Gre and this one was definitely a surprise!
 The word on the street is this stone is very hard to obtain and a personal favorite of Renzo Piano.
 It’s easy to see why it’s a favorite, it’s a beautiful stone.
 I love the mix of the large and small aggregates in it.
 It’s crazy that it comes from the Earth.

 Don’t worry, there were still marbles at the show.
 However, this season it was about the veining, whether it was continuous veining across multiple slabs or dramatic book matched slabs.
 They were stunning and must have for any large space!

 The colors this season reflected more of those muted and saturated color palettes… definitely loving this and I can see where they are drawing their inspiration for this.
 The colors in Bologna – from the terrazzo in the portico to the building facades – reflect this palette… it’s beautiful!

 And last, but not least, is wall tiles.
 It seemed like everyone had wall tiles.
 Porcelain floor tiles weren’t really jumping out like they have in the past.
 That was another surprise.
 The wall tiles we did see were really cool.
 There were some interesting finish treatments, fun grout colors that really transformed neutral colors, and some interesting patterns/ designs.

-We’ve got some new ideas in the works for our 2019 Spring/Summer Featured Collection, but I don’t want to get too far ahead of myself because it’s still 2018 and we’re hoping you’ve seen or will see our 2018 Fall Winter Collection soon!
-Please let us know what you think of the collections, we always love hearing your feedback!
+We’ve got some new ideas in the works for our 2019 Spring/Summer Featured Collection, but I don’t want to get too far ahead of myself because it’s still 2018.
+Please keep in touch and always let us know what you think of our collections.
+We love your feedback!